Molecular rotors for in situ local viscosity mapping in microfluidic chips: Material and Methods

 \subsection{BODIPY-2-OH synthesis and characterization}

 The viscosity-sensitive fluorescent boron-dipyrromethene (BODIPY)-based probe, BODIPY-2-OH (see Figure~\ref{bodipy}), was developed specifically for this study.
 Based on previously reported rotors, \cite{Kuimova2013} BODIPY-2-OH was designed to ensure its viscosity-sensitive characteristics.
-Details on its synthesis are provided in the Supporting Information.
-In this structure, the phenyl unit is an electron donor group in conjugation with the BODIPY core, which is an electron acceptor group.
-After photoexcitation, relaxation of the molecule to its ground state can occur either through conventional fluorescent photoemission or via a non-radiative relaxation from the twisted intramolecular charge transfer (TICT) state, accompanied by a rotation around the single bond linking phenyl and BODIPY groups~\cite{Li1998}.
+Adding an OH group and a short chain to the BODIPY core allowed to improve solubility in polar solvents.~\cite{prlj_2017,kee_2005,refMexico} Details on its synthesis are provided in the Supporting Information.
+In this structure, the alkoxyphenyl unit is an electron donor group in conjugation with the BODIPY core, which is an electron acceptor group.
+After photoexcitation, relaxation of the molecule to its ground state occurs through conventional fluorescent photoemission, accompanied by a rotation around the single bond linking alkoxyphenyl and BODIPY groups~\cite{alamiry_2008}.
 The radiative relaxation rate is affected by the refractive index of the surrounding medium, while the non-radiative relaxation rate depends on the free volume of the micro-environment, related to the viscosity~\cite{Strickler1962,Haidekker2010}.

 Mixtures of DMSO and glycerol were chosen as working fluids in this article, as their viscosity significantly vary with their composition~\cite{Angulo2016} and because BODIPY-2-OH is very soluble in these solvents.
 The volume fraction of glycerol in analyzed solutions was controlled, and the concentration of BODIPY-2-OH was kept constant at $\SI{e-5}{\mol\per\litre}$ in all the experiments.